manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 The Node.js project takes a JavaScript interpreter (the one that ships with the Chrome browser, called *V8*), and makes it available as a stand-alone program on the command line.
 This allows us to not only feed single lines of code into the interpreter interactively, but whole files of JavaScript code, non-interactively.

-This enables application building: using the simple expressions we've already know, and some more complex ones we are going to learn about now, we can create complex programs that reliably and continuously serve a useful purpose - a *web server* is an example for such an application.
+This enables application building: using the simple expressions we already know, and some more complex ones we are going to learn about now, we can create complex programs that reliably and continuously serve a useful purpose - from simple command line tools to full-fledged server applications.

+Being able to build useful server applications is an important building block of knowledge on our journey, because it allows us to provide an HTTP-based REST API for the React-based Single-Page Application we are going to build in the third part of this book.

+## Setting things up

+In order to be able to create Node.js applications, we need to set up some applications on our development system.
+Right now, the single best way to do this is to use a project called *NVM*, the Node Version Manager.
+It's a very useful utility from the Node.js ecosystem which allows to install and manage Node.js installations on your local system through a single command line tool.
+Among other things, it allows to easily switch between different versions of Node.js as needed - for example, you might want to generally use the latest version of Node.js on your system, but need to use an older version only for a certain project in a certain folder.
+NVM makes this straightforward.

+There really is only one single downside regarding NVM: it is not available for the Windows platform.
+However, an alternative implementation exists at https://github.com/coreybutler/nvm-windows, which provides a similar experience.

+To install NVM on your Linux or macOS system, you need to first head over to https://github.com/nvm-sh/nvm.
+The README of this project features an *Installation and Update* section, which refers to an install script.

+This script is meant to be downloaded and executed on the command line.
+Thus, you need to launch the terminal emulator of your choice, e.g. *Terminal.app* on macOS.

+# Part 3: React - Rich web applications with JavaScript

+# Part 4: CDK - Deploy and run your applications on AWS, the serverless way